Itersive/tutorials/CI/gerrit_jenkins/README.md

     * save

 * Test it
-    * from `http://localhost:8080/admin/repos/your_repository_name` get command for cloning repository with commit-msg hook (I didn't set proper URL for Gerrit and now we have to fix URL in this command, change it to localhost:8080)
+    * from `http://localhost:8080/admin/repos/your_repository_name` get command for cloning repository with commit-msg hook
     * there should be only one commit
     ```
     > git log